Hulkstance/usermode-kernel-communication/README.md

 # Usermode Kernel Communication
-Simple communication between usermode and kernel
+Simple communication between usermode and kernel.

 # How to run
 1. Install and setup a virtual machine, for example: VMware